 Azure disk loss

-Azure disk loss detaches the virtual disk from an Azure instance during chaos.
+Azure disk loss detaches the virtual disk from an Azure instance.

-- After the specific chaos duration, the virtual disk is re-attached to the instance.
+• After a specific duration, the virtual disk is re-attached to the instance.

-This fault determines the resilience of an application to unexpected disk detachment.
-It determines how quickly the Azure instance recovers from such a failure.
+• Determines the resilience of an application to unexpected disk detachment.

 Prerequisites